andreaTP/blog-cloudflow-cli/Readme.md

 ## The stack

-In this example we use a few great libraries that, among others, have immensely helped this project to be successful.
+In this example we make use a few great libraries that, among others, have immensely helped this project to be successful.

  - [Scopt](https://github.com/scopt/scopt) for command line option parsing, it supports really well sub-commands and is a tiny lovely library.
  - [Airframe Log](https://github.com/wvlet/airframe/tree/master/airframe-log) for the "internal" logging.